 The Paralympic Symbol above (called the three Agitos) consists of three elements in red, blue and green: the three colors that are most widely represented in national flags around the world.
 The three Agitos (from the Latin meaning “I move”) encircling a central point symbolize motion, emphasize the role of the Paralympic Movement in bringing athletes together from all corners of the world to compete.
 This has inspired us to use the colors in a half ring in our logo.
 We feel that it also represents our 'future paralympians' in Artistic Swimming!

-USA Synchronized Swimming Federation
+USA Artistic Swimming Federation

 We support & are 'friends of Synchro' members of the